bazel-contrib/bazelrc_preset.bzl/README.md

 Bazel options may be stored in `*.bazelrc` files, in several places on disk.
 Read [the Bazel bazelrc documentation](https://bazel.build/run/bazelrc).

-This repo provides a custom bazelrc file matching your bazel version you may vendor into your repo.
+This rule generates a custom bazelrc file that matches your bazel version and makes it convenient to vendor into your repo.
-We call them "presets".
+We call this a "preset".

 > [!NOTE]
 > Ideally bazelrc would allow import statements from external repositories, so that you wouldn't be forced to copy presets into your repo.
 > However the current behavior is that imports must be repository-relative.
-> This could also be considered a feature, since it means that newer preset changes will be code-reviewed when they arrive in your repo,
-> rather than as an invisible side-effect of updating the version of bazelrc-presets.
+> This could also be considered a feature, since it means that newer preset changes will be code-reviewed when they arrive in your repo, rather than as an invisible side-effect of updating the version of bazelrc-presets.

 ## Usage